 Not applicable.

-3. If the proposed rules have been determined a land use program under 2. above, but are not subject to existing land use compliance and compatibility procedures, explain the new procedures the Department will use to ensure compliance and compatibility.
+3. If the proposed rules have been determined a land use program under 2. above, but are not subject to existing land use compliance and compatibility procedures, explain the new procedures DEQ will use to ensure compliance and compatibility.

 DEQ has reviewed the proposed rules and determined that no procedures in addition to those already in the rules are needed to ensure compliance with statewide land use goals.
 The rules are not expected to significantly affect or conflict with existing or future land uses under local comprehensive plans or regulations.
 DEQ has concluded that the rules affect Goal 6 and that the rules directly advance the objectives of this goal.